Tag: Travel

 Vibe: Minimalist & Iconic | Must-Try: Caffe Latte

 With its iconic “%” logo, Arabica is perhaps Kyoto’s most famous coffee shop.
 They have several stunning, minimalist locations, most notably in Arashiyama by the river and in Higashiyama near the Yasaka Pagoda.
-The coffee is consistently excellent, smooth, and perfectly balanced.
+They consistently brew excellent coffee, smooth, and perfectly balanced.
 Be prepared for a queue—it’s a global phenomenon for a reason.

 Weekenders Coffee (The Hidden Gem)